folio-org/folio-org.github.io/_faqs/how-to-raise-devops-ticket.md

 For anything beyond simple assistance, please create a Jira ticket.
 The DevOps teams are small and busy, so requests will need to be queued.

+(The FAQ [How to request GitHub user or team access](/faqs/how-to-request-github-access/) has separate explanations for those tasks.)

 To raise Jira tickets, be familiar with the [Issue tracker overview](/guidelines/which-forum/#issue-tracker) and [Guidelines](/guidelines/issue-tracker/).

 Use the Jira project key `FOLIO`.